getsentry/rfcs/text/0141-linking-traces.md

 - Implementing span links requires a lot of of changes across SDKs, ingest, SnS.
 Also there are product changes required to make use of links.

+### Implementation plan:

+For an MVP and to validate that trace links work, we'll introduce span links on today's transaction events.
+In a future step, we'll ensure that this also works on our EAP storage system.

+The rough MVP implementation order:

+1. Ensure Storage can store along span links in `transaction` events today.
+If not, make necessary changes.
+Create index/lookup table so that we can query the "next" trace of a given root span/transaction.
+2. Ensure Relay can forward `transaction` events with span links.
+If not, make necessary changes.
+Specify types, expected payload structure and discard malformed links.
+3. Implement PoC in SDK, most probably the JS SDK, to send `transaction` envelopes with span links for previous traces
+4. Add previous and next trace buttons to trace view.

+In this order, 1 and 2 have potential overlap.
+3 and 4 can happen in parallel, depending on prioritization, available data and capacity.

+Once trace chains consisting of previous and next traces can be shown in the UI based on `transaction` event envelopes, we'll move forward with adding general span link and `previous_trace` span link support to EAP.

 ## [Alternative] Previous Trace Id